LunaY0Yuki/cs124/design.md

 After the user taps on the "Filter" button, we want to provide different options for users in terms of selecting what to display.
 We decided to categorize the items based on whether they are completed or not, so we came up with 3 options: all, completed, and uncompleted.
 The options will be represented as a drop-up menu.
-To cancel filtering, the user just needs to tap anywhere besides the menu.
+To cancel filtering, the users just need to tap anywhere besides the menu.

-To provide visual cues that the user has pressed and selected certain option, when the user taps on an option, that option will become darken and its text color will turn from black to lighter color.
+To provide visual cues that the users have pressed and selected certain option, when the users tap on an option, that option will become darken and its text color will turn from black to lighter color.

 ### Final Design